I'm not sick, but I'm not well!!

 Most of the symptoms that we have discussed are signs of inflammation which is the driving factor behind chronic illnesses.

-If you ignore the warning light on your car dashboard it will still continue to run for a while but eventually, the minor problem will turn into something major and your car will break down, or it will cost you a lot more money to fix.
+If you ignore the warning light on your car dashboard, it will continue to run for a while, but eventually, the minor problem will turn into something major, and your car will break down, or it will cost you a lot more money to fix.

-There are specific tests that I recommend like an adrenal function test or an extensive thyroid test, which can identify the cause of fatigue, weight, digestion, and hormonal problems.
+There are specific tests that I recommend, like The DUTCH Test or an extensive thyroid test, which can identify the cause of fatigue, weight, digestion, and hormonal problems.

-If you would like more information on eliminating your symptoms and be as healthy as you can be or would like to organize some functional pathology testing.
+If you would like more information on eliminating your symptoms and being as healthy as you can be or would like to organize some functional pathology testing.
 In that case, the next steps are to either schedule a consultation or check out the different tests we have available.